hazelcast/hazelcast/README.md

 **Note:** Hazelcast Client outside Kubernetes cluster works only in the **Kubernetes API** mode (it does not work in the **DNS Lookup** mode).

-## Scaling Hazelcast cluster in Kubernetes
+## Rolling Upgrade and Scaling

 Hazelcast cluster is easily scalable within Kubernetes.
 You can use the standard `kubectl scale` command to change the cluster size.
+The same applies the rolling upgrade procedure, you can depend on the standard Kubernetes behavior and just update the new version to your Deployment/StatefulSet configurations.

 Note however that, by default, Hazelcast does not shutdown gracefully.
-It means that if you suddenly scale down by more than your `backup-count` property (1 by default), you may lose the cluster data.
+It means that if you suddenly terminate more than your `backup-count` property (1 by default), you may lose the cluster data.
 To prevent that from happening, set the following properties:
 - `terminationGracePeriodSeconds`:  in your StatefulSet (or Deployment) configuration; the value should be high enough to cover the data migration process
 - `-Dhazelcast.shutdownhook.policy=GRACEFUL`: in the JVM parameters
 - `-Dhazelcast.graceful.shutdown.max.wait`: in the JVM parameters; the value should be high enough to cover the data migration process

+Additionally:
+- If you use Deployment (not StatefulSet), you need to set your strategy to [RollingUpdate](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment) and ensure Pods are updated one by one.
+- If you upgrade by the minor version, e.g., `3.11.4 => 3.12` (Enterprise feature), you need to set the following JVM property `-Dhazelcast.cluster.version.auto.upgrade.enabled=true` to make sure the cluster version updates automatically.

-The graceful shutdown configuration is already included in [Hazelcast Helm Charts](#helm-chart).
+All these features are already included in [Hazelcast Helm Charts](#helm-chart).

 ## Plugin Usages